ZviRosenfeld/MinMaxSearch/README.md

 ### Examples
 The project contains unit tests with states for the games tic-tac-toe and connect 4.
 You can refer to them for examples.

+### CancellationToken
+Many of the search methods can accept CancellationTokens.
+Please note that: A) a canceled search will still rerun the best result it has found so far, and B) canceling a long search with a high degree of parallelism may take some time.

 ### SearchEngine options:
 SearchEngine can be configured with the following options: